Let’s check out our ultimate guide to find out everything about greyhounds!

 Characteristics of Greyhounds

-Originally greyhounds were bred as hunting dogs to chase deer, hare and foxes.
-Greyhounds can reach speeds of up to 70 kilometres per hour, making them fastest dog breed.
+Greyhounds can reach speeds of up to 70 kilometres per hour, making them the fastest dog breed and one of the fastest animals in the world.
 As a result of this, greyhounds have been used in dog racing for many years.
-Greyhounds also partake in many other dog sports, including agility, obedience, and lure coursing.
+Greyhounds also partake in many other dog sports including agility, obedience, and lure coursing.

 Beyond their speed and grace, people love greyhounds for their sweet, placid nature.
-They have a very different start to most pet dogs, and are not socialised to lots of people, other breeds of dogs and exposed to home environments.
+They have a very different start to life than most pet dogs as they are not regularly socialised to lots of people or other breeds of dog.
+They often aren’t exposed to home environments which makes their transition to pet life a little more chalenging.
 This can have lifelong implications, so understanding their individual needs is very important.Typical greyhound traits include:

 - Easy to groom